dongmouren0/dongmouren.github.io/_posts/announcements/153spr13/2013-06-04-final-review-sheet.markdown

 categories: ['153spr13']
 ---

 The review sheet for the final is up on the calendar.
-Also listed are some practice problems for the later sections.
+Also listed on the sheet are some practice problems for the later sections.